cjeong1021/EID101/Data/InterviewNotes2.md

 Interview 10/4 (2)

-?
-Do you live outside of New York City?
+--Do you live outside of New York City?

 Yes, Denver

-?
-If not, how long have you been staying in NYC, and planning to stay?
+--If not, how long have you been staying in NYC, and planning to stay?

 Planning to stay for the weekend.
 Came on Friday.

-?
-What are some problems have faced when travelling in NYC?
+--What are some problems have faced when travelling in NYC?

 Not able to communicate with friends that often

-?
-In NYC, what type of navigation do you use?
+--In NYC, what type of navigation do you use?

 Google map

-a.
-If yes, what frustrate you the most about using that type of navigation you mentioned?
+--If yes, what frustrate you the most about using that type of navigation you mentioned?

 Nothing really, except that Google maps need WiFi.

-?
-In NYC, what type of transportation do you use to travel around?
+--In NYC, what type of transportation do you use to travel around?
- .

  Taxi(uber), walking, and subway.

-?
-What types of problems/concerns have you faced when you used the transportation you mentioned just now?
+--What types of problems/concerns have you faced when you used the transportation you mentioned just now?

 Taxi is too expensive but uber seems ok to be an alternate.

-?
-Are you a Smartphone owner?
+--Are you a Smartphone owner?

 Yes

 Interview 10/4 (3)

-?
-Do you live outside of New York City?
+--Do you live outside of New York City?

 Yes, Seattle

-?
-If not, how long have you been staying in NYC, and planning to stay?
+--If not, how long have you been staying in NYC, and planning to stay?

 Planning to stay for the weekend.
 Came on Thursday night.

-?
-What are some problems have faced when travelling in NYC?
+--What are some problems have faced when travelling in NYC?

 Google maps found to be not as updated

-?
-In NYC, what type of navigation do you use?
+--In NYC, what type of navigation do you use?

 Google map

-a.
-If yes, what frustrate you the most about using that type of navigation you mentioned?
+--If yes, what frustrate you the most about using that type of navigation you mentioned?

-Google map didn’t work on the phone—it doesn’t update where she is as she go along (since there’s no WiFi) ?
-In NYC, what type of transportation do you use to travel around?
+Google map didn’t work on the phone—it doesn’t update where she is as she go along (since there’s no WiFi)

+--In NYC, what type of transportation do you use to travel around?

 Walking, and subway.

-?
-What types of problems/concerns have you faced when you used the transportation you mentioned just now?
+--What types of problems/concerns have you faced when you used the transportation you mentioned just now?

 Google map not updated, making traveling confusing.

-?
-Are you a Smartphone owner?
+--Are you a Smartphone owner?

 Yes
-?
-Are you a bike rider?
+--Are you a bike rider?

 Yes.

- .
-If yes, what's the primary purpose of using your bike?
+--If yes, what's the primary purpose of using your bike?

 Mostly for exercising.
 Sometimes bike for leisure.
 Never for work because biking to work seems too dangerous.